PlanterApp/planter_blog/content/posts/too-many-tomatoes-heres-6-surprising-ways-to-use-the-harvest/index.md

 +++
 draft = false
 title = "Too Many Tomatoes?
-Here's 6 Surprising Ways to Use the Harvest! " slug = "Too Many Tomatoes?
-Here's 6 Surprising Ways to Use the Harvest! " date = "2025-08-18T03:11:00.000Z" author = "Sarah-Manon Blok" plants = ["Tomatoes"]
+Here Are 6 Surprising Ways to Use Your Harvest!" slug = "Too Many Tomatoes?
+Here Are 6 Surprising Ways to Use Your Harvest!" date = "2025-08-21T01:35:00.000Z" author = "Sarah-Manon Blok" plants = ["Tomatoes"]